yungyuc/nsdhw_23au/project/yxuan0329/proposal.rst

 ..
 GitHub repository has an 'About' field, in which you are encouraged to write a
 .. simple statement (preferably one sentence) to introduce the project.

-R-tree is a tree structure designed for efficient spatial access, it has been widely used in geographic searching.
-However, when searching for data in map system, it is crucial to consider temporal features to enhance searching performance.
-For instance, when searching for "food" in the morning, users would probably expect to receive the breakfast places that are open at that time, rather than the closed breakfast places or some other unrelated lunch restaurants or bars.
-Therefore, a search engine that can box the nearest distance data and arrange the results based on the temporal information may be useful for the users.
+R-tree is a tree structure designed for efficient spatial data access.
+It has been widely used in real-world geographic searching because of its exceptional searching performance.
+In this project, we aim to serve a R-tree library to provide an efficient search for end-users.

-The R-Tree Spatio-Temporal Search Engine aims to provide a search engine for users to query multi-dimensional data with both spatial and temporal information.
-In this project, we will provide a demonstration of the R-tree search engine, enabling users to enter queries and receive a set of results that include the nearest distance and the best time-matched entities.

 Problem to Solve